For employers, that shift has created a host of new challenges.

 After all, if you don’t see a hazard, you’re more likely to trip over it.

-Here are five not-so-obvious dangers to avoid in this new age of remote work.
+Here are five not-so-obvious dangers to avoid in the age of remote and hybrid work.

 But guess what?
 Laws against harassment, like Title VII of the Civil Rights Act of 1964, still apply with full force.

 And while the inclination might be to think that less in-person contact means less harassment, there is evidence to show that in fact the opposite is true.